 top of page

-I am historian of nursing, health policy researcher, and Presidential Postdoctoral Associate at Rutgers School of Nursing.
+I am a nurse, historian of nursing, and Assistant Professor at Thomas Jefferson University College of Nursing.

 bottom of page